-Occupational therapist Moriah E. Kane, O.T., uses a modified notebook to help a patient with a brain injury develop and refine writing skills encouraging interaction with their environment.
+Occupational therapist Moriah E. Kane, O.T., ATP, uses an electronic notebook to help a patient with a brain injury develop and refine writing skills to encourage interaction with the environment.
 People receiving inpatient and outpatient rehabilitation services at Mayo Clinic have access to a variety of advanced assistive technology options.

-The Traumatic Brain Injury (TBI) Model System overseen by Allen W. Brown, M.D., at Mayo Clinic in Rochester, Minnesota, is funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) and has been funded continuously since 1998.
-It is one of 16 centers in the United States supported by a NIDILRR-funded grant (90DP003).
+The Traumatic Brain Injury (TBI) Model System overseen by Allen W. Brown, M.D., at Mayo Clinic in Rochester, Minnesota, has been continuously funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) since 1998.
+It is one of 16 centers in the United States supported by NIDILRR to:

 Mayo Clinic's TBI Model System is directly aligned with the NIDILRR mission of improving the lives of individuals who experience TBI, their families and communities.
 The system's goal is to study the course of long-term recovery after TBI, as well as to develop, provide and evaluate innovative services that address identified needs for care coordination and community reintegration.

 The system focuses on clinical research concerning epidemiology, practice management models, treatment outcomes, community-based randomized clinical trials of behavioral interventions and remotely provided rehabilitation.
-Its research has produced dozens of publications and hundreds of presentations, bringing to prominence Mayo Clinic's status as an internationally recognized brain rehabilitation program.
+Its research has produced dozens of publications and hundreds of presentations, bringing to prominence the Mayo Clinic TBI Model System's status as an internationally recognized brain rehabilitation program.

 The National Institute on Disability, Independent Living, and Rehabilitation Research within Administration for Community Living of the U.S. Department of Health and Human Services currently funds the TBI Model Systems program.